VoidAlone/TimSeverance/docs/Teaching/C++/CS-2370/Projects/Project3.md

 fill in the gap left by moving our previous bits to the right by 2.
 Refer to the chart above if that part isn't clear.

+Now, these two bit representations, 01000 and 00101 can be or'd together to get our resulting rotated number.

 ### Negative rotates

 Left and right rotates are equivalent, we just have to compensate for the